Sunshine Coast Wootha Prize

 The competition showcases beautiful and sustainably crafted pieces from wood artisans and furniture makers from all over Australia.

-The 2024 Sunshine Coast Wootha Prize is an open themed entry, inviting applicants to express themselves through their work under any of the categories of Furniture, Sculpture and Tiny Treasures.
+The 2024 Sunshine Coast Wootha Prize was an open themed entry, inviting applicants to express themselves through their work under any of the categories of Furniture, Sculpture and Tiny Treasures.

-This year we also introduce a new stand-alone prize category: ‘Evolve’, which acknowledges newer craftspeople and seasoned individuals who have dedicated a lifetime to tinkering in sheds or collaborating within wood working groups alleviating the pressure of competing against recognised professionals.
+This year, a new stand-alone prize category: ‘Evolve’, was introduced, which acknowledged newer craftspeople and seasoned individuals who have dedicated a lifetime to tinkering in sheds or collaborating within wood working groups alleviating the pressure of competing against recognised professionals.

 Artist: Guy Breay